 One theory is that people with SAD may have an imbalance of serotonin.
 Serotonin is metabolized to melatonin, a hormone that helps you feel sleepy and ready for bed.
 Melatonin production seems to be triggered by darkness, so with greater darkness it is thought there may be too much melatonin at the expense of serotonin.

 “We all have natural cycles, and that is part of being human,” Dr. Kimmel says.
 “Recognize your cycle and try not to think of it as good or bad.
 You might need additional supports, and that’s OK.”

 How do you protect yourself from seasonal affective disorder?

 The good news is that you can lower your risk of experiencing SAD.

 Make sure you’re eating healthy meals, getting enough exercise and spending more time outdoors, if possible.

-If it’s not possible to go outdoors, a solution that’s easy and not too costly is a therapeutic light.
-Dr. Frische recommends a 10,000-lux light box, used for 30 to 45 minutes each day.
+If you can’t get outdoors, a solution that’s easy and not too costly is a therapeutic light.
+Dr. Kimmel recommends a 10,000-lux light box, used for 30 to 45 minutes each day.